 About

-Dr. Winfield Bevins is an internationally recognized author, artist, and speaker.
+Dr. Winfield Bevins is an internationally recognized author, artist, and church leader.
 As a minister and an artist, he has been working at the intersection of art, faith, and the church for more than two decades.
-Winfield has a passion to equip artists and mobilize churches to bring beauty, goodness, and truth to the world through the arts.
-He is the founding director of Creo Arts, which is a non-profit that helps build local communities for artists to engage the world with beauty, goodness and truth through the arts.
-He is also artist in residence and an affiliate professor at Asbury Theological Seminary where he champions the integration of art, theology, and mission.
+He is the founding director of Creo Arts, which is a non-profit that helps engage the world with beauty, goodness and truth through the arts.
+Winfield is also artist-in-residence at Asbury Theological Seminary and theologian-in-residence for Renaissance Movement in London where he champions the integration of art, theology, and mission.
+He has a master of divinity degree and a doctorate in the area of discipleship and spiritual formation.
+Over the past decade, he has helped start numerous initiatives and academic programs that have trained leaders from around the world.
+He frequently speaks at conferences, seminaries, and universities on a variety of topics and is a guest lecturer and affiliate professor at several academic institutions.